We are AmeriCorps in Wisconsin

 As the state’s administrator for federal AmeriCorps funds, we provide grants to nonprofit organizations that have been selected to run AmeriCorps programs.
 Serve Wisconsin provides training and technical assistance and monitors these organizations to ensure that they adhere to all federal rules and regulations related to their AmeriCorps grants.

-- 239 economically disadvantaged students enrolled in post-secondary institutions
+- 329 economically disadvantaged students received a post-secondary degree

 - 5 single-family homes were constructed and sold to low-income individuals, families, or people with disabilities